Captured

 Reserve Captured before it launches.

-Add your name to the pre-book list and you'll be first in line the day it goes on sale — at the launch price, with a priority link sent straight to you.
+Add your name to the pre-book list and you'll be first in line the day it goes on sale — at the launch price of just ₹399, with a priority link sent straight to you.
 No payment now; just your details.

 Your copy is reserved. 🎉